tskit-dev/tutorials/demography.md

 **Georgia Tsambos**

-So far, we've been simulating samples from a single population of a constant size, which isn't particularly exciting!
+By default, {func}`msprime.sim_ancestry` simulates samples from a single population of a constant size, which isn't particularly exciting!
 One of the strengths of msprime is that it can be used to specify quite complicated models of demography and population history with a simple Python API.